fernanda-rabacal/fernanda-rabacal/README.md

 ### Hello 👋, I am Fernanda!
 I am a Full-Stack Developer

 Coffee lover and a seeker of new experiences.
 I am a proactive, self-taught, and communicative individual who is always striving to become the best version of myself as a developer.
-I am passionate about studying various programming skills, and currently, my strong skills lie in TypeScript, React.js, Next.js, Nestjs and React Native.
-Additionally, I am eager to delve MySQL to expand my knowledge further.
-I also possess basic experience in PHP whithin Laravel, PostgreSQL and Linux.
+I am passionate about studying various programming skills, and currently, my strong skills lie in TypeScript, PostgreSQL, MySQL, React.js, Next.js, Nestjs and React Native.
+Additionally, I am eager to delve into AWS an AI to expand my knowledge further.
+I also possess basic experience in PHP whithin Laravel and Linux.

 Currently i am working as a Full Stack Developer, using technologies like Docker, React Native, Next.js, NodeJS and AngularJS as well.
 I'm also a developer teacher, teaching HTML, CSS, Javascript, React.js, React Native and also making REST APIs with Node.js and Express to use in class.